modalitysystems/modalitysoftware-docs/twa/CustomUserAttributes.md

 # Troubleshooting missing attributes

-Customer attributes can be checked in advance by using [Microsoft Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer) to run a query for `GET https://graph.microsoft.com/beta/users` (clicking this URL in your browser will not work).
+Custom attributes can be checked in advance by using [Microsoft Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer) to run a query for `GET https://graph.microsoft.com/beta/users` (pasting this URL into your browser will not work).

-However, the most thorough way to check is to configure the attribute as above, run TWA and let it complete a scan, then run the following SQL.
-This will give you and idea
+However, the most thorough way to check an attribute is to configure it as above and run TWA until it completes a scan.
+Then, run the following SQL query against the TWA database and examine the results.

 ```sql
 WITH ValueCountByProperty AS (